sopra-fs22-group-02/client/README.md

 Notice that the page will reload if you make any edits.
 You will also see any lint errors in the console (use Google Chrome).

 ### Testing
-Testing is optional, and you can run the tests with `npm run test`.
+You can run the tests with `npm run test`.
 This launches the test runner in an interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 > For macOS user running into a 'fsevents' error: https://github.com/jest-community/vscode-jest/issues/423